-The Egg Chair was one of our first mid-century modern pieces needing reparation after I joined the firm.
+The Egg Chair was one of our first mid-century modern pieces needing reparation after we partnered.
 Our clients had found it in San Francisco, and someone had upholstered it in a heavy woven cream fabric, and drilled two large buttons into the back to hold the fabric in place because they didn’t know how to make the fabric lay down properly.
 Hundreds of needles, thousands of tiny hand-stitches later, the surfboard technology was properly upholstered, and they had the beautifully restored Egg Chair, above.

 Lesser known, the Crown Chair made in Los Angeles was a large comfy clean-lined chair.
 The original upholstery was intact, and we salvaged good pieces of the old fabric and made pillows.
 Our client’s father had worked on this chair at the factory.
 This is history I am familiar with, made in East Los Angeles, and I am an old Angelina girl.